 Our business exposes us to potential liability risks that are inherent in the marketing and sale of products used by consumers.
 We may be held liable if our technology causes injury or death or is found otherwise unsuitable.
 While we believe our technology is safe, users could allege or possibly prove defects (some of which could be alleged or proved to cause harm to users or others) because we design our technology to perform complex functions involving RF energy, possibly in close proximity to users.
 A product liability claim, regardless of its merit or eventual outcome, could result in significant legal defense costs.
 The coverage limits of our insurance policies we may choose to purchase to cover related risks may not be adequate to cover future claims.
 If sales of products incorporating our technology increase or we suffer future product liability claims, we may be unable to maintain product liability insurance in the future at satisfactory rates or with adequate amounts.
-A product liability claim, any product recalls or excessive warranty claims, whether arising from defects in design or manufacture or otherwise, could negatively affect our sales or require a change in the design or manufacturing process, any of which could harm our reputation and business, harm our relationship with licensors of our products, result in a decline in revenue and harm our business.
+A product liability claim, any product recalls or excessive warranty claims, whether arising from defects in design or manufacturing process, any of which could harm our reputation and business, harm our relationship with licensors of our products, result in a decline in revenue and harm our business.